elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 Although knowing [how to use modules for namespacing](http://practicingruby.com/articles/36) is important, it's really only a small part of what you can do with modules.
 What modules do best is providing a convenient way to write code that be mixed into other objects, augmenting their behaviors.
 Because modules facilitate code sharing in a way that is distinct from both the general OO concept of class inheritance and from things like Java's interfaces, they require you to think about your design in a way that's a bit different from most other object oriented programming languages.

-While I imagine most of our readers are at least vaguely comfortable with using mixins, I'll refer to some basic examples of core Ruby mixins to illustrate their power before moving on to more subtle points.

-Consider the following bit of code which implements lazily evaluated computations:
+While I imagine that most of our readers are comfortable with using mixins, I'll refer to some core Ruby mixins to illustrate their power before moving on to more subtle points.
+For example, consider the following bit of code which implements lazily evaluated computations:

 ```ruby
 class Computation